esper-io/console_docs/docs/devices-groups/blueprint-settings.md

-# What are the different Blueprint settings?
+# What are the Blueprint settings?

 When you click the Blueprint link, you will view/edit various categories of the settings depending on your selection.
 To Navigate to a different setting category, simply choose a different option from the drop-down.